ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-lambda-dynamodb/configuration.md

 * DynamoDBClient and DynamoDBDocumentClient: Used to interact with DynamoDB.
 The DynamoDBClient is the base client for AWS SDK operations, while DynamoDBDocumentClient provides a higher-level abstraction for working with documents in DynamoDB.
 * BatchWriteCommand and ScanCommand: Commands used to perform batch writes and scans on DynamoDB tables.

-Then, we have the following statements:
+Then, you have the following statements:
 ```JavaScript
 const client = new DynamoDBClient({ region: "us-east-1" });
 const dynamoDb = DynamoDBDocumentClient.from(client);
 const tableName = process.env.DYNAMODB_TABLE;
 ```

 These statements initialize a new DynamoDBClient targeting the us-east-1 AWS region, create a DynamoDBDocumentClient from the base DynamoDBClient to work with DynamoDB documents.
 The final statement fetches the table name from the environment variable DYNAMODB_TABLE.
-This variable is set automatically by the Serverless Framework, when we deploy the resources (it comes from the serverless.yml)
+This variable is set automatically by the Serverless Framework, when you deploy the resources (it comes from the serverless.yml)

-Then, there is a definition of the writeTemperatures function:
+Next, there is a definition of the `writeTemperatures` function:
 ```JavaScript
 export const writeTemperatures = async (event) => {
   const records = [];